 Before X Factor there was New Faces, before Masterchef ...
 Graham Kerr, before Country Calendar there was ... er, Country Calendar.
 This collection picks the screen gems from the decade that gave Kiwi pop culture, "miniskirts, teenagers — and television."
 Peter Sinclair, Sandy Edmonds, Howard Morrison, and Ray Columbus star.
 Do your mod's nod and C'mon!

 The first season of Westside continued a grand tradition, one that began on parent show Outrageous Fortune: laying classic Kiwi tunes, where appropriate, into the mix.
-Seasons two and three of the crime and family prequel offered more Kiwi gold.
+Later seasons of the crime and family prequel have offered more Kiwi gold.
 From Mr Lee Grant in a flashback to the 60s, to Split Enz and Hello Sailor, this collection shines the spotlight on an impressive parade of Kiwi songs — in order of their appearance on the show.

 Tom Gould’s short film documents the life of Martyka ‘Skin’ Brandt — Mongrel Mob gangster, speedway driver and devoted solo father to 10 children (four of his own, six fostered).
 Brandt was a rare Pākehā who joined the Mob in the 70s.
 His stereotype-defying life spans escaping from Sunnyside mental institution as a teen, violence and ‘Mongrelism’, then transformation via parenthood.
 NYC-based Kiwi Gould filmed Skin in Brandt’s Napier home.
 Skin won international attention as a Vimeo Staff Pick, Short of the Week, and selection in Dazed magazine’s ‘Doc X’ strand.